pushtorefresh/storio/README.md

 It means, that you can have your own implementation of `StorIOSQLite` and `StorIOContentResolver` with custom behavior, such as memory caching, verbose logging and so on or mock implementation for unit testing (we are working on `MockStorIO`).

-One of the main goals of `StorIO` — clean API for Humans which will be easy to use and understand, that's why `StorIOSQLite` and `StorIOContentResolver` have just several methods, but we understand that sometimes you need to go under the hood and `StorIO` allows you to do it: `StorIOSQLite.Internal` and `StorIOContentResolver.Internal` encapsulates low-level methods, you can use them if you need, but please try to avoid it.
+One of the main goals of `StorIO` — clean API for Humans which will be easy to use and understand, that's why `StorIOSQLite` and `StorIOContentResolver` have just several methods, but we understand that sometimes you need to go under the hood and `StorIO` allows you to do it: `StorIOSQLite.LowLevel` and `StorIOContentResolver.LowLevel` encapsulates low-level methods, you can use them if you need, but please try to avoid it.

 #### Queries

 All `Query` objects are immutable, you can share them safely.

 #### Concept of Prepared Operations
-You may notice that each Operation (Get, Put, Delete) should be prepared with `prepare()`. `StorIO` has an entity called `PreparedOperation<T>`, and you can use them to perform group execution of several Prepared Operations or provide `PreparedOperation<T>` as a return type of your API (for example in Model layer) and client will decide how to execute it: `executeAsBlocking()` or `asRxObservable()`.
+You may notice that each Operation (Get, Put, Delete) should be prepared with `prepare()`. `StorIO` has an entity called `PreparedOperation`, and you can use them to perform group execution of several Prepared Operations or provide `PreparedOperation` as a return type of your API (for example in Model layer) and client will decide how to execute it: `executeAsBlocking()` or `asRxFlowable()`.
 Also, Prepared Operations might be useful for ORMs based on `StorIO`.

 You can customize behavior of every Operation via `Resolvers`: `GetResolver`, `PutResolver`, `DeleteResolver`.

 #### Rx Support Design
-Every Operation can be executed as `rx.Observable`, `rx.Single` or `rx.Completable`.
+Every Operation can be executed as `io.reactivex.Flowable`, `io.reactivex.Single`, `io.reactivex.Completable` or `io.reactivex.Maybe`.
 Get Operations will be automatically subscribed to the updates of the data.
-Every Observable runs on `Schedulers.io()`, in v2.0 we will remove default scheduling!
+Every rx operation runs on `Schedulers.io()`.
+You can change it by `defaultRxScheduler()` or set it to `null` to execute on current thread.

 #### 3rd party additions/integrations for StorIO